What you should know about Koobface scam:

 Koobface is a malicious program that is capable of affecting Mac OS X, Linux and Microsoft Windows operating systems.
 Koobface is also known as W32/Koobface, W32/Koobface.AZ, W32.Koobface and Boface.
-Once it gets on a machine, it checks if there are cookies of social networks.
+By the time it gets on a machine, it checks if there are cookies of social networks.
 If it finds the cookies, it infects victim’s profile.
 Koobface worm is usually spread on these social networks: MySpace, Facebook, Yahoo Messenger, Skype, and Twitter.
 If Koobface worm can’t find evidence of social networking websites, it simply erases itself and then loads pop-ups that look like MS Windows error messages.
 The pop-ups contains the following text: “Error installing Codec.
 Please contact support.”

 • Connects itself to the internet

 • Hides from the user